 But is nasal packing necessary following a modern rhinoplasty procedure, and how do the changing customs affect rhinoplasty patients?

-What is Nasal Packing?
+What is Nasal Packing in Rhinoplasty?

 Why Nasal Packing Was Used